 Our field crops are planted in soil and climatic conditions to which they are well adapted.
 This means adjustments from current climate can be detrimental.
-The agricultural 'one-degree problem' occurs because increasing temperature generally reduces crop yield, in fact for each degree C temperature rise crop yield drops some 5 - 10% (Brown 2006).
-Meanwhile, the 'business as usual' scenario of increasing greenhouse gas emissions suggests that throughout Oregon the temperature will likely increase 5 or more degrees C with decreasing soil moisture (USGS 2021) posing a great risk of extended drought.
-Farmers and home gardeners in Oregon should be concerned about a compromised future.
+The agricultural 'one degree problem' occurs because increasing temperature generally reduces crop yield, in fact for each degree C temperature rise crop yield drops some 5 - 10% (Brown 2006).
+Meanwhile, the 'business as usual' scenario of increasing greenhouse gas emissions suggests that throughout Oregon the temperature will likely increase 5 or more degrees C with decreasing soil moisture (USGS 2019) above 1981-2010 averages posing a great risk of extended drought.
+Farmers and home gardeners in Oregon should be concerned about a compromised climate future.

-The Willamette Valley produces more than 170 different agricultural commodities including specialty crops (fruits, vegetables, tree nuts, nursery products, and medicinal herbs), grain, hay, grass seed, and more (ODA 2020).
-Future climate patterns as projected would significantly alter the growing seasons these crops and even certain viability of some crops within the region (Oregon Environmental Council).
-This could negatively impact the economy through a reduction in crop yield since increasing temperature consistently reduces crop productivity.
+According to Willamette (2006): "The main crops grown are hops, prunes, alfalfa, flax, vetch and oats for hay, corn, blackberries, and apples."
+Future climate patterns as projected would significantly alter these crops' growing seasons and even compromise the viability of certain crops.
+This could negatively impact the economy through a reduction in crop yields since increasing temperature consistently reduces crop productivity.